Imran4424/Software-Architecture/SolidPrinciples.md

 }
 ```

-Refactor to OCP with strategies and registration:
+Refactor to Open/Closed Principle(OCP) with strategies and registration:

 ```swift
 protocol DiscountStrategy { func apply(to total: Double) -> Double }